-Nittingshill Cemetery opened in 1888, some ten years after Quarriers Village was established.
+Nittingshill Graveyard opened in 1888, some ten years after Quarriers Village was established.

 Quarriers is pleased that grave markers in Nittingshill Graveyard in Quarriers Village are now in place.
 155 grave markers have been installed to complement the existing memorial plaque.
 We are very grateful to former residents and descendants who have assisted by sharing their views and memories.